-Assessing Threats to Traditionally Built Heritage in Parks of the Arid West

-The Vanishing Treasures (VT) Program is partnering with the Heritage Conservation Program at The University of Arizona to complete a multi-region, multi-park effort to develop a framework and assess the threats to the significant and unique traditionally built heritage in the parks of the arid west, identify the most at-risk sub-regions and resource types, and develop strategies to mitigate impacts.
+Assessing Threats to Traditionally Built Heritage in Parks of the Arid West complete a multi-region, multi-park effort to develop a framework and assess the threats to the significant and unique traditionally built heritage in the parks of the arid west, identify the most at-risk sub-regions and resource types, and develop strategies to mitigate impacts.
 This project is focused on the American southwest, but the framework will be designed to be transferable to other regions.
 Phases include: (1) scope the key challenges facing IMR cultural resources through the compilation of existing data and models and identify climate parameters most destructive to the built environment; (2) develop scenario planning, adaptation, mitigation, and monitoring options based on the use of predictive models and prioritize the most at-risk resources; and (3) implement base-line assessment and long-term monitoring protocols to evaluate and refine the modeling and management strategies.